iffybooks/draw-with-code/README.md

 reset()
 ```

-❏ Run the following command to make a circle with radius 30.
+❏ Now run the following command to draw a circle with radius 30.

 ```
 circle(30)
 ```

-❏ Now run the following commands one at a time and watch what happens:
+❏ Run the following commands one at a time and watch what happens:

 ```
 penup()